sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-02/fiori-ios-scpms-starter-mission-02.md

         if let savedViewController = self._savedApplicationRootViewController {
             appViewController = savedViewController
         } else {
-            // This will retrieve an instance of the Main storyboard and instantiate the intial view controller which is the Navigation Controller.
+            // This will retrieve an instance of the Main storyboard and instantiate the initial view controller which is the Navigation Controller.
 Force cast to UINavigationController and assign the instance as appViewController.

             let overviewTVC = UIStoryboard(name: "Main", bundle: Bundle.main).instantiateInitialViewController() as!
 UINavigationController
             appViewController = overviewTVC